Ankr-network/ankr-docs/docs/Earn/bridge/bridge-introduction.md

 * Almost all bridges are centralized and we’d like to manage our own solution.

-* Almost all bridges support only well-known ERC20 tokens, like the TOP30, and they don’t allow to bridge any ERC-20 compatible asset.
+* Almost all bridges support only well-known ERC20 tokens, like the TOP30, and they don't support bridging for other ERC-20 compatible assets.

 * They don’t support NFT standards, such as ERC721.